 (2) Following the completion of its independent review, ERCOT shall present all Tier 1 projects for which it finds a need to the ERCOT Board and shall provide a report to the ERCOT Board explaining the basis for its determination of need.
 Prior to presenting the project to the ERCOT Board, ERCOT shall present the project to the Technical Advisory Committee (TAC) for review and comment.
 Comments from TAC shall be included in the presentation to the ERCOT Board.
 ERCOT will make a reasonable effort to make these presentations to TAC and the ERCOT Board at the next regularly scheduled meetings following completion of its independent review of the project.

-(3) If the asserted need for a Tier 1 or Tier 2 project is based on a service request from a specific customer, a TSP may submit the project for RPG Project Review prior to that customer signing a letter agreement for the financial security of the necessary upgrades.
-However, ERCOT shall not issue an independent review recommending such a project until the customer signs any required letter agreement, provides any required notice to proceed, and provides the full amount of any financial security required for the upgrades needed to serve that customer.
+(3) If the asserted need for a Tier 1 or Tier 2 project is based on:

+(a) A service request from a specific Customer, a TSP may submit the project for RPG Project Review prior to that Customer signing an agreement for the financial security of the necessary upgrades.
+However, ERCOT shall not issue an independent review recommending such a project until the Customer signs any required agreement, provides any required notice to proceed, and provides the full amount of any financial security required for the upgrades needed to serve that Customer.

+(b) Multiple Customer service requests in a specific geographical area, ERCOT’s independent review of such projects shall incorporate and consider any information provided by TSP(s) regarding the historical Load, and quantifiable evidence of the forecasted Load growth and any additional Load seeking interconnection in the project area, that may not have signed an agreement.

 (4) If a TSP asserts a need for a proposed Tier 1 or Tier 2 project based in part or in whole on its own planning criteria, then ERCOT's independent review shall also consider whether a reliability need exists under the TSP’s criteria.
 If ERCOT identifies a reliability need under the TSP’s criteria, then ERCOT shall recommend a project that would address that need as well as any reliability need identified under NERC or ERCOT criteria, but shall explicitly state in the independent review report that ERCOT has assumed the TSP’s criteria are valid and that an assessment of the validity of the TSP’s criteria is beyond the scope of ERCOT’s responsibility.
 ERCOT or the ERCOT Board may provide a qualified endorsement of such a project if ERCOT determines that it is justified in part under ERCOT or NERC criteria, as described in paragraph (1) above.
 However, neither ERCOT nor the ERCOT Board shall endorse a project that is determined to be needed solely to meet a TSP’s criteria.